Bachelor's Degree Requirements

 Course List Code Title Credits MATH 231 Elements of Discrete Mathematics I 4 MATH 242 Calculus for Business and Social Science II 4 MATH 246 Calculus for the Biological Sciences I 4 MATH 251 Calculus I 4 MATH 261 Calculus with Theory I 4 CIS 210 Computer Science I 4 CIS 211 Computer Science II 4 CIS 212 Computer Science III 4

 - Satisfactory completion of MATH 211–213.

-To promote educational breadth, bachelor’s degree candidates are required to complete work in each of three groups representing comprehensive fields of knowledge: arts and letters, social science, and science.
+To promote educational breadth, bachelor’s degree candidates are required to complete work in each of three groups representing comprehensive fields of knowledge: arts and letters, social science, and science (or areas of inquiry, formerly known as group requirements).
 Approved group-satisfying courses must be at least 3 credits each.